jhapalak/cutt/README.rst

 Awww, look how readable... and pretty!
 Koochee koochee koo...

-Now, you can tell at a glance what the subjects for the day are.
+Now, you can tell at a glance which classes you have to attend for the day.
 Yay!

 Documentation
 =============